smtbhd32/Access-Control-System/README.md

 # Access-Control-System
-A Web App, which will have two tabs, one for the admins and the other for users.
+A Web App, which allow admins to manage the access of apps/services on user's side.

 Controls/Features provided based on profile:
   The Administrator can control the access of applications of all the users.
 He can